ashokatechmin/software-for-ashokans/README.md

 # List of E-resources for Ashokans

-Frens,
+Friends,

-Here is a list of all the software that was requested.
+Here is a list of all the software that you can avail.
+Please email **technology.ministry@ashoka.edu.in** for any queries.

 **Grammarly Premium**: The technology ministry will do its best to make it available, at least, on the library computers.